provoke-vagueness/restq/README.rst

    /etc/restq.conf, ~/.restq.conf
  * A command line interface accessible in the shell through the entry point 'restq'.
 The CLI makes it trivial to kick off a restq server.
-It also implements a set of commands which allow users to build a power set of console shell scripts for scheduled distribute execution via restq servers.
+It also implements a set of commands which allow users to enqueue and dequeue commands into a realm.
+This makes it super trivial to deploy scheduled execution jobs across a pool of servers.

 For additional tips / tricks with this restq feel free to post a question at